tonyedwardspz/tonyedwardspz/blog/_posts/2024/june/2024-06-25-are-you-disengaging-from-tech.md

  It felt like a strange question.

 The morning had been spent writing software.
-Whilst Heading to a web developer meet-up that evening, a tech startup was helped to solve a burning issue en-route..
+Whilst heading to a web developer meet-up that evening, a tech startup was helped to solve a burning issue en-route.
 After the meet-up, another contribution to open source software was made.

 The following day was to be spent planning the academic offer for hundreds of software engineering students, whilst supporting a different startup in the breaks.
 Any downtime over those travelling days was spent upping my c++ skills or tinkering on a client project.
 The entertainment for the voyage was served from a self hosted server.
 Spare moments filled with reading up on latest developments within deeply technical topics.